alphagov/govuk-developer-docs/source/manual/on-call.html.md

 1. Have the numbers of other people on your shift saved in your phone.
 This includes whoever is on Escalations.
 Get these numbers from PagerDuty.
+1. Set to be notified for every new message in the #govuk-incident Slack channel by clicking "Details", "Change notifications" and selecting "Every new message."
 1. Make sure you know [how to contact the rest of SMT](https://docs.google.com/spreadsheets/d/1a02TOV0Uee6lSCuUIh3G_J1ZPx6bXI2yz56afHOsQZI/edit#gid=823200360), if the on-call SMT is unavailable.
 1. Ensure you have an up to date local copy of the [Developer Docs][docs] repository and that you can build it.